 What is a deferred management fee?

 At RetireAustralia, our independent living residence contract, which is offered in our leasehold and licence villages, allows you to calculate exactly how much you’ll get back based on your entry payment.
-The deferred payment fee will not exceed 35% of your entry price and is accrued during your first three years in the retirement village.
+The deferred management fee will not exceed 35% of your entry price and is accrued during your first three years in the retirement village.
 There are no further increases after this period, no matter how long you stay.
-See our calculator here.
+See our an example of how it works below.

 What is the benefit of having a DMF?